 Pool Safety Tips

-5. Make sure you look before entering the pool “look before you leap”
+4. Make sure you look before entering the pool -- “look before you leap”.

-Parents/Guardians - assign an adult to be in charge of the pool.
-Put your phone away!
+Parents/Guardians - when supervising your children in the water, Put your phone away!

-Keep young children and inexperienced swimmers in view and within arm's reach at all times when they are in water.
-This will reduce the risk of serious injury.
+By keeping young children and inexperienced swimmers in view and within arm's reach at all times when they are in water, this will reduce the risk of serious injury.

-Carefully supervising your children while they are swimming or playing in or near water is necessary at all times.
-Children should be closely monitored even when they use swimming aids such as armbands, floating seats, water wings and neck rings.
-These devices are not intended to save lives.
+Carefully supervising your children while they are swimming or playing in or near water is important at all times.
+Children should always have someone watching them, even when they use swimming aids such as armbands, floating seats, water wings and neck rings.
+They are not intended to save lives.
 Swimming aids can give a false sense of security, which could result in a lack of proper supervision.
 Careful supervision is essential to keep children safe.

-Make sure young children and inexperienced swimmers always wear an approved lifejacket or personal flotation device when playing around water.
+Make sure young children and inexperienced swimmers always wear an approved lifejacket or personal flotation device (PDF) when playing near or around the water.
 Learn how to find the right lifejacket or personal flotation device for your children.

-Choose a safe place to swim, such as a supervised beach or public swimming pool.
-Check with your municipality for health and safety notices before wading into the water.
-This can include warnings about water pollution levels or a strong undertow.
+Always choose a safe place to swim, such as a supervised beach or public swimming pool.
+Check with your municipality or on their website for health and safety notices before wading into the water.
+This can include warnings about water pollution levels or a strong current or undertow.

 Did you know...

-Children can drown very quickly and quietly, even in just a few centimetres of water.
-Lock access to all water (even shallow portable pools) when an adult is not present.
+Children can drown very quickly and quietly, even in just a couple centimeters of water.
+Make sure to lock access to the pool (even shallow portable pools) when an adult is not present.

 Every year children drown in backyard swimming pools.
 Children ages 1 to 4 are most at risk.
 Here are a few tips to secure the area around your swimming pool and help keep children safe.